EvgeniiZorin/Handbook_Databases/README.md

 In SQL, stored procedure is a set of statement(s) that perform some defined actions.
 We make stored procedures so that we can reuse statements that are used frequently.
 Below are the procedures for PostgreSQL.

+Not sure if I can get a procedure to return information in a SELECT statement.

 Check all procedures for postgreSQL
 ```sql
 \df